perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 ### Open questions
 * How do we do verification in a resonable and automated way?
+  * It could make sense to have a script that runs the rust version with different seeds (we would have to add an option to output the matrix(ces)), then having the output and inputs we run the c code with the inputs and have a script compare the outputs (i don't know how automizable this could be)
+  * Otherwise ffi would be the move probably, I think this is quite a bit more complicated

 ### Generics
 * We still need a type (`Number`) for the GPU4S which will be known at compile time, probably defined in benchmark_utils